 Board chairs seek passionate board members

-Board Chairs know knowledge & experience are not everything
+Board Chairs know that knowledge & experience are not everything

-However, you may be surprised to discover this is not to be a chair’s top priority when appointing a new board director.
-While board chairs value the insights and comfort gained from this level of knowledge and experience, they value DEMONSTRABLE passion for what the organization does or is trying to do more.
+However, you may be surprised to discover this is not a chair’s top priority when appointing a new board director.
+While board chairs value the insights and comfort gained from this level of knowledge and experience, they place even greater value on demonstrable passion for what the organization does or is trying to achieve.
+By this, I mean tangible actions and behaviors that clearly show your strong interest, enthusiasm, and commitment to an organization or cause.

-Don’t get me wrong; all that knowledge can be a huge asset.
-However, that must be accompanied by the proper mindset… and chairs know it.
-They have first-hand experience appointing board members who should have been outstanding based on their knowledge and background but turned out to be terrible.
+Don’t get me wrong; all that knowledge can be a tremendous asset.
+However, that must be accompanied by the proper mindset… and chairs know this.
+Many have first-hand experience of appointing board members who, despite their knowledge and background, turned out to be terrible.

-On the other hand, they witness that a passionate attitude and strong team work ethic trump vast knowledge and board experience.
+Conversely, they observe that a passionate attitude and strong team work ethic surpasses vast knowledge and experience on a successful board team.
 Chairs know that skills can be learned and knowledge can be gained, but this type of passion can not be manufactured.
 It is authentic, and it makes a difference.

 Because boards must work as a team

-Board members must share the decision-making process to effectively fulfil their governance responsibilities.
-When board members are passionate about the organization’s goals, they can work together more cohesively, making informed decisions that align with the organization’s vision.
+Board members must share the decision-making process to fulfil their governance responsibilities effectively.
+When board members are passionate about the organization’s goals, they work together more cohesively, making informed decisions that align with the organization’s vision.

 Passion within a board also encompasses shared values and ethics.
-Board members who share similar passions often have aligned ethical standards that guide their decision-making process.
-This ensures that all board actions prioritize integrity and uphold ethical principles.
+Members who share similar passions also have aligned ethical standards that guide their decision-making process.
+The result is a board whose actions and decisions prioritize integrity and ethical principles.

 Passion drives enthusiasm